 At different test temperatures, all specimens exhibited similar clear yield points and yield plateaus.
 The strengths increase from ambient to 0°C and then become stable down to -30°C; the strengths increase again from -30°C to -40°C and does not change much from -40°C to -60°C. The ductility of the material is determined using the grid method to measure elongation with different gauge lengths.
 The results show that the elongation fluctuates within a reasonable range.
 Compared with the corresponding ambient cases, the maximum deterioration of specific elongation is around 23%, while deterioration in most cases is between 4% and 20%.
 Therefore, it can be concluded that the ductility does not deteriorate significantly when the steel is used at subzero temperature down to -60°C.

 Click to read the full paper, “Material Properties of Cold-Formed Steel Under Subzero Temperatures.”
-Additionally, other RMI research publications and presentations can be found here.
+Additionally, other RMI research publications and presentations are available here.